nataliazader/smallbackendproject/README.md

 - We will evaluate overall code quality, readability and consistency

-Send project back zipped by email, containing your PHP files, cron file, an export of your database, and any other comments you might find useful.
+- We will evaluate the answers to the question listed in the Deliverable section and other comments that you may have found useful

 Cheers!